pmhart/tribes3scripts/README.md

 1. Install AutoHotkey v2.0 or later.
 2. Download `t3invo.ahk` from this repo.
 3. Optional Rainmeter HUD:
-    - make to also download `rainmeterTemplate.ini` and put it in same folder as `t3invo.ahk`
+    - Download `rainmeterTemplate.ini` and put it in same folder as `t3invo.ahk`.
     - Close Rainmeter before starting the `.ahk` script.
 4. Run the script using AutoHotkey.
 5. Open Tribes 3 and jump into a game.